When creating content, you may need to insert special characters and symbols into your posts.

 Add WP Emojis to your content …

-This plugin includes lets you choose emoticons from an extensive selection …
+This plugin includes lets you choose items from an extensive selection …

-If you need more emoticons, consider installing a plugin like WP Emoji One.
-WP Emoji One allows you to insert 1,000+ emoticons into your pages and posts …
+Note: For even more emoticons, you could install a plugin like WP Emoji One.
+WP Emoji One lets you add more than 1,100 emojis to your pages and posts …

 (WP Emoji One – WordPress plugin)

-Learn how to add internal links to your content using the default internal linking tool here:
+To learn how to add internal links to your content using the WordPress link, see this tutorial:

 Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into graphical smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.

-After the release of version 4.3, WordPress removed the “Formatting” section from the Writing Settings.
-This plugin does the same thing as deselecting the “convert to smilies” option that was available via the settings.
+After the release of version 4.3, WordPress removed the “Formatting” section from its Writing Settings.
+This plugin does the same thing as deselecting the “convert to smilies” option that used to be available in those settings.

 Congratulations!
-Now you know how to insert HTML characters and symbols into your pages and posts.
+Now you know how to add special characters and symbols to your WP pages and posts.

 "Your training is the best in the world!
 It is simple, yet detailed, direct, understandable, memorable, and complete."
 Andrea Adams, FinancialJourney.org